Banff National Park

 national park, and, shortly after, that same railroad helped fuel

-Banff tourism.
+Banff's tourism.
 Travelers came from across the country for alpine

-on a train trip to Banff.
+excitement on a train trip to Banff National Park.

-looming behind it.
-Banff holiday packages showcase the best of the
+Banff vacation packages showcase the best